Steveo21/Snoop/README.md

 # Snoop
 Repository demonstrating API hashing with a pythonic hashing program that takes the string value of the API you want to hash as input.
-Refactored version of cocomelonc's CXX implementation of getprocaddress and getmodulehandle is used as an example of how to implement snoop into a C program.
+Refactored version of ired.team's C++ code for an example of implementation, snoop is a Python port of their hashing algorithm as well.

 This is a learning POC!
 All credit to the author(s) of the blog's that fueled this project: